davidnguyen11/storybook-wdio/README.md

 npm run storybook
 ```

-## How to create React component & Story
+## How to create a React Component along with a Story

 ### Structure